JGCRI/gcam-doc/hector.md

 **Atmosphere**

-* Global mean air temperature (two time series are available, one with values original Hector out and one relative to 1850-1900)
+* Global mean air temperature (two time series are available, one with values original Hector output and one relative to 1850-1900)
-* Global mean surface temperature (two time series are available, one with values original Hector out and one relative to 1850-1900)
+* Global mean surface temperature (two time series are available, one with values original Hector output and one relative to 1850-1900)
 * Atmospheric concentrations for CO<sub>2</sub> & other species
 * Total radiative forcing & radiative forcing of individual emissions